sorasful/curl-to-requests/README.md

 Create (or not ) a virtualenv and then install dependencies.
 `pip install -r requirements.txt`

-Don't forget to give rights to the application to start :
+Don't forget to give rights to the application to be executed :
 `chmod a+x curl_to_requests.py`

 ## Usage: